 - The source IP address of the incoming DNS Query, and/or,

-- a EDNS Client Subnet (ECS) option (as defined in RFC 7871 [6]).
+- an EDNS Client Subnet (ECS) option (as defined in RFC 7871 [6]).

-NOTE 2: UE IP address can be subject to privacy restrictions, which means that it is not to be sent to Authoritative DNS / DNS Resolvers outside the network operator within ECS option or as Source IP address of the DNS Query.
+NOTE 2: UE IP address can be subject to privacy restrictions, which means that it is not to be sent to Authoritative DNS / DNS Resolvers outside the network operator within EDNS Client Subnet option or as Source IP address of the DNS Query.
 UE source IP address can be protected by using NAT mechanism.

 If the UE applications want to discover/access EAS by using the mechanisms defined in this TS, the DNS queries generated by the UE shall be sent to the EASDF as DNS resolver indicated by the SMF.